 While our focus in this paper is to study specifically the distortions that influencer cartels create, the market structure and available data are rich enough to study other related questions.
 Future research could analyze whether joining a cartel really brings the desired growth in real followers and better advertising deals.
-While the cartel organizers claim this is the case, the causal impact is difficult to measure because members might often join a cartel at the same time they do many other activities to induce growth. \cite{weerasinghe_pod_2020} provide some correlational evidence that joining a cartel coincides with increased natural engagement and reach.
-A nice feature of our dataset is that it gives us a natural experiment: when a cartel member submits a post to the cartel for additional engagement, the kind of engagement they get in return is random regarding match quality and reach.
-This randomness can be used to identify a causal impact.
+While the cartel organizers claim this is the case and correlational evidence (provided in this paper and by \cite{weerasinghe_pod_2020}) supports it, the causal impact is difficult to measure because influencers might join a cartel at the same time they engage in other activities to induce growth.

 Other potential extensions require additional data collection.
-To compare general and topic cartels that are similar in other dimensions, we focused only on Instagram influencer cartels that were organized by the same cartel organizer, have similar engagement rules, and are all relatively large.
+To compare general and topic cartels that are similar in other dimensions, we focused only on Instagram influencer cartels that were organized by the same cartel organizer, had similar engagement rules, and were all relatively large.
 Future research could study heterogeneity in other dimensions: platforms, engagement requirements, and cartel sizes.